English Literature MA

 • The relationship between literature and the environment

-• The climate emergency and intersecting crises including biodiversity loss, habitat destruction, pollution, climate justice and more; cultural, political and technological approaches to the environmental crisis.
+• The climate emergency and intersecting crises including biodiversity loss, habitat destruction, pollution, climate justice as well as cultural, political and technological approaches to the environmental crisis.

 • Rapidly familiarise yourself with diverse knowledge domains